 Gross is scheduled to be sentenced by United States District Judge Morrison C. England Jr. on June 27, 2013.
 Gross faces a maximum statutory penalty of 20 years in prison and a $500,000 fine.

-- January 13, 2013 - Matthew R. Davies, 34 of Stockton (shown above with his family) is being offered a plea deal with a five year mandatory minimum sentence.
+- January 13, 2013 - Matthew R. Davies, 34 of Stockton (shown above with his family) was handed a five year mandatory minimum sentence on December 13, 2013.
 According to the New York Times, federal agents raided two of Mr. Davies’s dispensaries and a warehouse, where 2,000 marijuana plants were grown, in 2011.
 The federal authorities said they stumbled across the operation after two men were spotted apparently breaking into Mr. Davies’s 30,000-square-foot Stockton warehouse.
 The police said they smelled marijuana plants.
 Federal agents conducted a raid and confiscated 1,962 plants and 200 pounds of marijuana.

 Lynn Farrell Smith, 62, of Stockton pleaded guilty in a Sacramento federal court to manufacturing and distribution charges that can send him to federal prison for five years.
 He was a partner in the venture that included a Stockton marijuana cultivation warehouse and seven dispensaries, including four in Sacramento.
 Smith was scheduled for sentencing in mid-December 2013 and was expected to get 4 years.
 A third defendant, Robert Duncan, has been sentenced to two years in prison.